-Although certain issues, such as expensive previous claims, are beyond your control there are certain ways that you can try and ensure you are an appealing insurance prospect.
-Make sure you are always completely honest when applying for new insurance policies, fully disclosing any negative information.
-You should also inform your insurer as soon as you become aware of any changes to you or your property.
+Although certain issues, such as expensive previous claims, are beyond your control there are certain ways that you can try and make sure you are good insurance prospect.
+Make sure you are always completely honest when applying for new insurance policies.
+Any negative information should always be given in full.
+You should also tell your insurer as soon as you become aware of any changes to you or your property.
 This could allow the situation to be managed effectively at the time and an agreeable solution reached with your insurer, avoiding future cancellation at short notice.

 Steps to take if your home insurance has been refused:

-- Your first port of call should be to contact your current provider to confirm the reason and see if there is any room for negotiation.
-Sometimes policies can be incorrectly cancelled due to a misunderstanding so if you think your policy should still be in force then this should be your first port of call.
+- Your first port of call should be to contact your current company to check the reason.
+Sometimes policies can be incorrectly cancelled due to a misunderstanding so if you think your policy should still be in force then this should be where you start.

-- If the issue still cannot be resolved then contact the complaints department of your specific insurer.
-They should be able to deal with your complaint in-house and try to come to a satisfactory solution for all involved.
+- If the issue still cannot be sorted then contact the complaints department of your specific insurer.
+They should be able to deal with your complaint in-house and try to come to a good solution for all involved.

-- If unhappy with the result of this internal complaint then you can take the issue to the FOS (Financial Ombudsman Service) who will assess the situation and if necessary take action on your behalf.
-Insurers are obliged by law to comply with instruction from the Ombudsman so you can be sure that the matter will be dealt with promptly.
+- If unhappy with the result of this internal complaint then you can take the issue to the FOS (Financial Ombudsman Service) who will look at the issue and if necessary take action for you.
+Insurers have to comply with instruction from the Ombudsman so you can be sure that the matter will be dealt with quickly.

-- Ultimately the likely outcome of a dispute such as this where your insurance has been cancelled is that you will need to source yourself some new cover.
-It is probable that you will need to use a specialist provider in such a situation but be sure to shop around to ensure that you are getting the best deal.
+- Ultimately the likely outcome when your insurance has been cancelled is that you will need to source yourself some new cover.
+It is probable that you will need to use a specialist provider in such a situation.
+Be sure to shop around to ensure that you are getting the best deal.